Diverse Projection Ensembles for Distributional Reinforcement Learning: Experimental results

-The deep sea environment is one of the exploration problems in the behavior suite and has recently gained popularity as an exploration benchmark \citep{osbandDeepExplorationRandomized2019, janzSuccessorUncertaintiesExploration2019, flennerhagTemporalDifferenceUncertainties2021}.
-Deep sea is a sparse reward environment where agents can reach the single rewarding state at the bottom right of an~$N\times N$ grid only through a unique sequence of actions in an exponentially growing trajectory space.
+\textit{Deep sea} is a hard exploration problem in the behavior suite and has recently gained popularity as an exploration benchmark \citep{osbandDeepExplorationRandomized2019, janzSuccessorUncertaintiesExploration2019, flennerhagTemporalDifferenceUncertainties2021}.
+It is a sparse reward environment where agents can reach the only rewarding state at the bottom right of an~$N\times N$ grid through a unique sequence of actions in an exponentially growing trajectory space.
 We ran an additional experiment on deep sea with grid sizes up to~$100$; double the maximal size in the behavior suite.
 Fig.\ \ref{fig:radar} (b) shows a summary of this experiment where we evaluated episodic regret, that is the number of non-rewarding episodes with a maximum budget of $10000$ episodes.
 PE-DQN scales more gracefully to larger sizes of the problem than the baselines, reducing the median regret by roughly half.
-Additional experimental results provided in Appendix~\mayberef{appCaddexp} show that the use of diverse projection ensembles is crucial in attaining this performance, outperforming variations of PE-DQN that rely on ensembles of equal architecture by a large margin.
+The r.h.s. plot in Fig.\ \ref{fig:radar} (b) shows the results of ablation studies designed to provide a more nuanced view of PE-DQN's performance; the baselines labeled PE-DQN[QR/QR] and PE-DQN[C51/C51] use the same bonus estimation step as PE-DQN except that ensemble members consist of equivalent models with \textit{the same projections and representations}.
+Conversely, PE-DQN [Ind.] uses PE-DQN's diverse projection ensemble and employs an optimistic action-selection directly with the ensemble disagreement $\disagree(s,a)$ but trains models independently and accordingly does not make use of an uncertainty propagation scheme in the spirit of Theorem\ \ref{theorem3}.
+Both components lead to a pronounced difference in exploration capability and rendered indispensable to PE-DQN's overall performance.